Featured image of post Terraform Modules on Azure: From Building Blocks to a Full-Scale Multi-Tier Application

 resource_group_name = var.resource_group_name

-subnet_id = module.networking.subnet_id
+subnet_id = module.networking.subnet_ids["db"]

 }

-resource "azurerm_app_service" "web_app" {
+resource "azurerm_app_service" "webapp" {

 name = var.app_name